How to Design a User Profile Page in 2022

-Creating user profiles on a website is a great way to keep your audience engaged.
+User profiles on a website is a great way to keep your audience engaged.
 People come, sign in, fill in the info about themselves, and make your website an online community.

-Who could benefit from user profiles?
+Who could benefit from user profile page design?

 - Website owners: since these records serve as the sources of valuable customer data, website owners can better target marketing activities and increase profits by 15%.